Street racing: Japan

-As in other countries, street racing also occurs on long straights in industrial areas, which are used for drag races, known natively as Zero-Yon (ゼロヨン) for "0–400" (meters), Yon is Japanese for "4".
-This practice gave its name to the popular 1990s video game series Zero4 Champ.

 Malaysia

 Street racing in Malaysia is illegal, as is watching a street race; this is enforced by the Royal Malaysian Police.
 Many streets, roads, highways and expressways in Kuala Lumpur, Penang, Johor Bahru, and other cities or towns in the country have become sites for racing.
 Among the participants are teenagers driving modified cars or riding motorcycles.

 Motorcycle street racers in Malaysia are known as Mat Rempit.
 These Mat Rempit are infamous for their "Superman" stunts and other feats performed on their motorcycles.

 They are also notorious for their "cilok", a kind of racing in which racers weave in-between moving and stationary traffic at high speed.

 In addition to doing their stunts and racing around, they have a habit of causing public disorder.
 They usually travel in large groups and at times raid isolated petrol stations.
 They can cordon off normal traffic flow to allow their friends to race along a predetermined circuit.

-Most illegal car racers in Malaysia use modified common cars or bargain performance cars.
-Some of the commonly used cars include national cars such as the Proton Wira, Proton Saga, Proton Perdana, Proton Satria, Proton Waja, Japanese cars like the first-generation Nissan Cefiro, Nissan Silvia, Mitsubishi Lancer Evolution, Subaru Impreza, Nissan GT-R, Nissan 180SX, Honda Integra, and Toyota AE86.
-High-performance cars such as Ferrari F430, BMW M3 E46, and Porsche Cayman have also been used.

 Illegal drift racing often takes place on dangerous hill roads such as Bukit Tinggi, Genting Highlands, Cameron Highlands or Teluk Bahang, Penang.
 Meanwhile, illegal drag racing takes place on expressways such as the Second Link Expressway in Johor Bahru.
 Illegal racers are subject to punishment by their over-modified vehicles which do not follow road regulations in Malaysia.

-On 3 May 2009, the Bukit Aman Traffic Division of the Royal Malaysian Police, together with the Road Transport Department, once again launched a major integrated operation to crack down on both cars and Mat Rempit motorcycles involved in illegal racing.
-More than 115 motorcycles were impounded in the major operation which was held simultaneously in Kuala Lumpur, Selangor, Penang and Negeri Sembilan.

 Turkey

 In Turkey, street racing is illegal.
 Since the 1960s, street racing has been a sub-culture of the Bağdat Avenue in Istanbul, where young wealthy men tag-raced their imported muscle cars.
-Most of these young men are now middle-agers reliving their years of excitement as famous professional rally or track racers.
-With the heightened GTI and hot hatch culture starting in the 1990s, street racing was revived in full.
-Towards the end of the 1990s, mid-night street racing caused many fatal accidents, which came to a minimum level due to intense police patrol.
+Towards the end of the 1990s, midnight street racing caused many fatal accidents, which came to a minimum level due to heightened police enforcement.